 Norwalk is a medium-sized city located in the state of Ohio.
 With a population of 16,827 people and five constituent neighborhoods, Norwalk is the 110th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Norwalk is generally considered to be a blue-collar town.
-35.40% of the Norwalk workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Norwalk, you'll notice that it is more blue-collar than most other communities in America.
+36.01% of Norwalk’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Norwalk is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Norwalk who work in office and administrative support (15.69%), sales jobs (8.60%), and management occupations (6.74%).
+There are especially a lot of people living in Norwalk who work in office and administrative support (15.81%), sales jobs (8.06%), and management occupations (7.43%).